SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Evaluation

 \subsection{Benefit from Custom RecordStream}

-To validate the benefits of the custom recordStream implementation, we conduct a comparative experiment using the Llama2 model.
-We increase the number of model layers to scale its size and compare the performance of training under \sys with the custom recordStream and the original recordStream.
-The results are shown in Fig.~\ref{fig.cus_no_cus_comp}.
-When using the custom recordStream, the training time per step scales nearly linearly as the model size increased.
-In contrast, with the original recordStream, training time exhibits significant fluctuations as the model size grows.
-Profiling analysis reveales that these fluctuations stem from frequent event queries, which increase the host-side overhead of operator dispatch.
-This slowdown in dispatch leads to idle time on the NPU, resulting in host-bound scenarios.
+To validate the benefits of our custom recordStream, we conduct a comparative experiment using Llama2, scaling the model by increasing layer count.
+Fig.~\ref{fig.cus_no_cus_comp} shows that with the custom recordStream, training time per step scales nearly linearly.
+In contrast, the original recordStream exhibits significant fluctuations as model size grows.
+Profiling reveals that frequent event queries increase host-side operator dispatch overhead, causing NPU idle time and host-bound scenario.

 To further investigate, we measure the number of operators dispatched between the recordStream call of a memory block and its eventual release back to the memory pool, which we call the memory block reuse interval.
-The results, shown in Fig.~\ref{fig.cus_no_cus_rs_op_num}, indicate that with the original recordStream, the maximum memory block reuse interval is two to three orders of magnitude higher compared to the custom recordStream.
-On average, the memory block reuse interval is 3$\times$ to 4$\times$ higher with the original recordStream than with the custom implementation.
-This not only means that when using the original recordStream, the memory block reuse interval is significantly prolonged, but also that each operator dispatch within a memory block's reuse interval requires querying the status of the associated event.
-This greatly increases the CPU resource overhead for operator dispatch, leading to a host-bound scenario, which is the source of the performance fluctuations shown in Fig.~\ref{fig.cus_no_cus_comp}.
+As shown in Fig.~\ref{fig.cus_no_cus_rs_op_num}, the original recordStream yields reuse intervals two to three orders of magnitude longer at the tail and 3–4$\times$ larger on average than our custom design.
+These prolonged intervals force every operator dispatch within them to query event status, substantially increasing CPU overhead and pushing the system into a host-bound scenario, which is the source of the performance fluctuations shown in Fig.~\ref{fig.cus_no_cus_comp}.